 “Molly Sue!”
 Josie cried in her squeaky shout.
 “We haven’t seen you for forever.”

 “Of course He is, and I am, too, and so are all your friends here.
 We have really missed you.”
 She stood a little straighter and tucked a strand of hair behind each ear.
 “Both of you,” she added, then gave Molly Sue a hug and smiled at Liam—a hug felt too personal and a handshake felt too formal.
 And, oh, he looked handsome today, even though he clearly needed a shave and probably a haircut, too.
-She’d always liked men with a bit of gruff, and the five o’clock shadow suited Liam’s strong jaw and high cheek bones.
+She’d always liked men with a bit of scruff, and Liam’s suited his strong jaw and high cheekbones.

 “That’s what I thought, too,” Molly shouted.
 No wonder her and Josie were such good friends.
 “It’s never too late for a fresh chance.
 That’s what Mom told me, and I believe her.”
 Molly Sue turned back to her friends, leaving Jennifer and Liam to talk.